Powers of the theta divisor and relations in the tautological ring: Proofs of vanishing theorems

+\begin{proof}[{Proof of Theorem~\ref{thm:mainvanishing}}] Recall that Theorem~\ref{thm:Fabervanishing} states that $R^k(\M_{g,n})$ vanishes in degrees $k \geq g$ if $n > 0$ and in degrees $k \geq g-1$ if $n=0$.
 The proof of this statement is an elaboration of the technique of Lemma~\ref{le:psig+1}, which constitutes the special case in which we restrict attention to tautological classes involving only $\psi$-classes, assume that $n \geq 2g+3$, and, most importantly, prove vanishing starting in degree $g+1$ rather than $g$.
-In order to obtain relations in degree $g$, we consider the $\Theta$-relations on $\M_{g,2g+3}$, multiply by appropriate classes, and push forward under a forgetful map.
-The major new complication is that we need too ensure that the forgetful map is proper.
-To this end, we have to pass to the moduli space of curves of rational type, which necessitates keeping track of those boundary terms in~\eqref{eq:Theta} that map onto the open part of the moduli space under the forgetful map.
+In order to obtain relations in degree $g$, we consider the $\Theta$-relations on $\M_{g,2g+3}$, multiply by appropriate classes, and push forward under a forgetful map to $\M_{g,n}$.
+We must ensure, however, that the forgetful map is proper, and to this end, we must pass to the moduli space of curves with rational tails; this necessitates keeping track of those boundary terms in~\eqref{eq:Theta} that map onto the open part of the moduli space under the forgetful map.